 If you're having guests from out of town, make sure to set up a room block.
 Most hotels offer room blocks of five or more rooms.
 With hotel room blocks, your guests will get a discount (at no cost to you) and guaranteed availability.

 19. Arrange Welcome Bags for Out-of-Town Guests

 "It's easy in the hustle and bustle of planning to forget that your guests' wedding experience actually begins when they arrive at their hotel," says Kylie Carlson, the CEO of the Wedding Academy.

 20. Write Out a Do-Not-Play List for Your DJ

 Though you might have meticulously planned your father-daughter dance song and your cocktail hour songs, you should also write out a do-not-play list for your DJ (because no one wants to be surprised with Sir Mix-a-Lot at their reception).

 21. Craft Wedding Signs

 "Many couples spend a lot of time and energy picking out the wedding invitations and completely forget signage for the big day.
 Whether it’s a seating chart, a gift table sign, or even just a 'Welcome to Our Wedding,' signage can easily be overlooked." says Sayatovic.

 22. Designate Someone to Gather Up Gifts, Décor, and Personal Items

 "Assign someone the role of removing personal items at the end of the night," advises Sayatovic.
 "It is important to assign a helper to make sure these items don’t get left.
-It’s surprising to me the amount of bridal parties that make no plans for personal belongings at the end of the night."
+It’s surprising to me the number of bridal parties that make no plans for personal belongings at the end of the night."

 23. Leave Enough Time (and Budget) for Wedding Dress Alterations